Online FCN Educator Course Outline

-We advise prospective students to ensure this course is the right fit for them prior to sending tuition.
+We advise prospective students to ensure this course is the right fit for them prior to registering.
 Tuition received is non-refundable and cannot be deferred.
-Tuition is allocated towards course expenses from the date of receipt.

-If tuition is being paid by a sponsoring organization, such as an employer, note that tuition is only transferable to another student with a minimum of 48 hour notice prior to the course start date and that the student must use the tuition for the same course and course dates.
-An administrative fee of $200 + tax is applicable for tuition transfers.
+If tuition is being paid by a sponsoring organization, such as an employer, note that tuition is only transferable to another student within the same organization within 6 months.

 We strongly encourage students to contact us with any questions or concerns prior to completing registration.

 Course Extension Policy

 Course extensions are not available as our systems are updated between semesters.
 All assignments must be submitted by the course end-date (6 months from start date).
-If unable to complete the course work before the course end date, students have the option to register again for the next class at the discounted tuition rate of $250 + tax.
+If unable to complete the course work before the course end date, students have the option to register again at a 50% discount.

 Passing Grade: Students achieving a final mark of 85% or higher are considered to have met the FCNEd course exit competencies.

-The FCNEd course has the following 6 sections, each including a multiple-choice evaluation and an exercise, and a Final Project.
+The FCNEd course has the following 6 sections:

 - Understanding the Learner